Admissions

 Your individual course list may vary, depending on your acceptance into our Signature Programs.
 Students in the Catherine McAuley Honors Program will take honors sections of United States History, Chemistry, and Language & Literature.
 Students in the Project Lead the Way Biomedical Sciences Program will take an additional science course, and students in the Visual Arts Program will take a specialized art course.

-You will receive your finalized course list in June 2024.
+You will receive your finalized course list in July 2025.

 • Can you send me information about carpooling in my area?

 Sure!
 Please fill out this form.
 We will get back to you with a list of current Mercy families in your area so you may set up a carpool.
+If you have specific questions, please contact Ms. Sadie Northey, assistant director of admission.

 • I want to show my Mercy pride with some Mercy Magic gear!
 When and where can I buy shirts, hoodies, and other items?